 In the wild, the predators of rats are many, including large birds, such as owls, crows, eagles, snakes, and cats.
-These are similar predators of the related opossum, which is famous for slumping over and “playing dead” in order to discourage any larger animal from killing and eating them.
+These are similar predators of the related opossum, famous for slumping over and “playing dead” to discourage any larger animal from killing and eating them.

 So, do rats play dead?
 Yes!
-“Playing dead” also known as tonic immobility is used by various animals, including reptiles, sharks, and yes rodents like mice and rats, as a fear response or due to pressure on a particular part of their body.
+“Playing dead,” also known as tonic immobility, is used by various animals, including reptiles, sharks, and rodents like mice and rats, as a fear response or due to pressure on a particular part of their body.
 It is also referred to as “feigning death.”

-Read on to learn why pet rats play dead, how tonic immobility works, how to tell if your baby rats is playing dead (and what to do) plus more.
+Read on to learn why pet rats play dead, how tonic immobility works, how to tell if your baby rat is playing dead (and what to do), plus more.

 Do Rats Play Dead?
 When Do Rats enter Immobility?

 Rats will enter a state of reflexive freezing or “apparent death” on two occasions:

 The first is when the scruff of their necks picks up rats.
 Because mother mice and rat move their young ones this way, going limp is young reflex rats carry into adulthood.

 A limp baby rat is easier for the mother rat to transport in times of threat than a squirming one, which may explain why the reflex exists.
 This is known as “dorsal immobility.”

 ALSO READ: Sneezing Rats Home Remedies

 Now, to answer your second question – Do Pet rats play dead?